frootlab/frootlab.github.io/index.md

 wild heterogeneity.

 [Frootlab](/tags#Frootlab) [Smart Analytics](/tags#Smart%20Analytics) addresses
-this issue with a fairly universal data interface [Pandora](https://github.com/frootlab/pandora) and an auto-evaluating algorithm catalog [Motley](https://github.com/frootlab/motley).
-On their basis [Nemoa](https://github.com/frootlab/nemoa) even goes further, by abstracting programming to [currently best fitting](/tags#CBF) algorithms rather then explicit.
-In this way our Smart Analytics framework allows low maintenance enterprise analytics applications, that together with their connected catalogs even get better with age - like wine.
+this issue with a fairly universal data interface [Pandora](pandora.html) and an auto-evaluating algorithm repository [Motley](motley.html).
+On their basis [Nemoa](nemoa.html) even goes further, by abstracting programming to [currently best fitting](/tags#CBF) algorithms rather then explicit.
+In this way our Smart Analytics framework allows low maintenance enterprise analytics applications, that together with their connected repositories even get better with age - like wine.